Toyota Corolla Spacio

 The Toyota Corolla Spacio is a compact MPV sold by Toyota under the Corolla nameplate.
 The "Spacio" nameplate was only used in Japan, where it was exclusive to Toyota Corolla Store dealerships.
-From 2001 in Europe, the second generation Corolla Spacio used the Corolla Verso nameplate instead.
+The second generation Corolla Spacio went on sale from 2001 in Europe, where it used the Corolla Verso nameplate instead.

-The "Spacio" name is taken from the Italian word "spazio", which means "space".
+The "Spacio" name is taken from the Italian word spazio, which means "space".

 First generation (E110; 1997)

 The first generation, introduced in January 1997, was introduced as a two box minivan which was technically similar to the Avensis.
 Its body panels were stamped by long time Toyota supplier Kanto Auto Works.
 The Spacio received a facelift in April 1999.

 The first generation Corolla Spacio was available with 2-3, 2-0-2 and 2-2-2 seating options.
 The pre-facelift model was available in Standard, L Package, G Package and Black Sports Package grade levels.
 The facelift model was available in Standard, G Package and Aero Tourer grade levels.
+In September 1998 a special edition appeared in collaboration with children's clothing company Miki House; it received unique body colours, a special tartan seat upholstery, and various other, child-friendly extras such as anti-microbial material on areas like the door armrests and steering wheel.
+The grille was painted silver and so were the corner protector inserts, as well as the roof rails on cars that were so equipped.

 In May 2000, the "White Pearl Limited" edition was released.
-Based on the Spacio 2-3 Standard grade 1.6L FF car and 1.8L 4WD car, the exclusive color Super White Pearl Mica is adopted for the exterior color and the exclusive color ivory is adopted for the interior color.
+Based on the Spacio 2-3 Standard grade 1.6-litre FF car and 1.8-litre 4WD car, the exclusive color Super White Pearl Mica is adopted for the exterior color and the exclusive color ivory is adopted for the interior color.
 In addition, the interior is specially equipped with plated side door handles, CD, cassette and audio with multi-electronic tuner.